What are hot products?

 The term ‘hot products’ is used to describe the items most likely to be targeted by thieves.
-The home office users the acronym C.R.A.V.E.D. to describe these objects – Concealable; Removable; Available; Valuable; Enjoyable and; Disposable.
+The home office uses the acronym C.R.A.V.E.D. to describe these objects – Concealable; Removable; Available; Valuable; Enjoyable and; Disposable.
 This phrase could easily describe the range of personal products identified earlier, and we have to acknowledge that for the added attraction of miniaturized objects we pay the price of increased vulnerability, as the designer Fiona Raby commented : “mobility – well, it’s messy (1).”
-She has a point…

 Most wanted personal products